alessandro-bertero/catcheR/README.md

 See complete documentation at http://marialuisaratto.github.io/catcheRdocs

 See associated protocol and CatcheR ![protocol](/DOCUMENTATION/catcheR.pdf) in DOCUMENTATION.

+CatcheR analysis can be divided in two steps: single cell perturbation deconvolution and assignment, and perturbation effects statistical analysis (dimensionality reduction and clustering with Monocle3, pseudotime evaluation, enrichment / depletion analysis, genes modules analysis).

+The folder manuscript_analysis_sc contains scripts used in the secondary analysis for the manuscript, curated by Elisa Balmas.
+Zenodo repository https://doi.org/10.5281/zenodo.11085619 contains the scratch folders to download and reproduce the analysis as in the paper with the scripts.

 # CatcheR installation
 Use the "install_github" function in the "devtools" package.